 Insert plug for concept of institutional racism

-Meanwhile, Rep. David Cicilline (D-RI) focused on the janitorial staff and the colour of their skin when he presented an article from Revolt titled “Black Capitol Custodial Staff Speak Out After Cleaning Up After White Supremacist Rioters”
+Meanwhile, Rep. David Cicilline (D-RI) focused on the janitorial staff and the color of their skin when he presented an article from Revolt titled “Black Capitol Custodial Staff Speak Out After Cleaning Up After White Supremacist Rioters”

-Cicilline, apparently forgetting the story his team had just spent nine hours framing: ‘Capitol insurgents are Trump’s zealous militia acting at his command to overturn an election for him against his enemies in Joe Biden and the Democrat Party’, instead began to paint the entire event as if a group of white-skinned insurrectionists broke in for the express purpose of harassing coloured Capitol Building staff, “For many of the black and brown staff, the trauma was made worse by the many painful symbols of hate that were on full display that day.
+Cicilline, apparently forgetting the story his team had just spent nine hours framing: ‘Capitol insurgents are Trump’s zealous militia acting at his command to overturn an election for him against his enemies in Joe Biden and the Democrat Party’, instead began to paint the entire event as if a group of white-skinned insurrectionists broke in for the express purpose of harassing colored Capitol Building staff, “For many of the black and brown staff, the trauma was made worse by the many painful symbols of hate that were on full display that day.
 Insurrectionists waived Confederate flags and hurled the most disgusting racial slurs at Capitol workers.”

 “Then after all that, these same workers, many of them people of colour were forced to clean up the mess left by mobs of white nationalists.”